-- a) The Committee expresses its support in seeking the approval of 9(b) general obligation bonds, which must be approved by a voter referendum.
-With a higher bond rating than 9(d) appropriation-backed debt, general obligation bonds have lesser interest costs.
-The growing proportion of 9(d) debt compared to general obligation bonds has caught the attention of the bond rating agencies and has resulted in comments in recent ratings of the Commonwealth.
-Please see the chart on page 11 for more information regarding the growing proportion of 9(d) debt. - b) The Committee also expresses its continued support of the use of traditional financing methods for state projects such as those offered through the issuance of general obligation bonds, or appropriation-supported programs through the VCBA or the VPBA, since bonded capital lease and other conduit borrowings typically result in higher financing costs, and are ultimately still viewed as tax-supported debt.
+a) The Committee recognizes that a significant amount of 9(d) projects have been authorized in recent years and that many project needs have been met with the earlier bond authorizations.
+Once significant project needs return and debt capacity increases, the Committee will express its support in seeking the approval of 9(b) general obligation bonds, which must be approved by a voter referendum.
+With a higher bond rating than 9(d) appropriation-backed debt, general obligation bonds have lower interest costs.
+The growing proportion of 9(d) debt compared to general obligation bonds has caught the attention of the bond rating agencies and in the past has resulted in comments in ratings of the Commonwealth.
+Please see the chart on page 10 for more information regarding the growing proportion of 9(d) debt.

+b) The Committee expresses its continued support of the use of traditional financing methods for state projects such as those offered through the issuance of general obligation bonds, or appropriation-supported programs through the VCBA or the VPBA, since bonded capital lease and other conduit borrowings typically result in higher financing costs, and are ultimately still viewed as tax-supported debt.